mattwire/com.donordepot.authnetecheck/docs/index.md

 Webhooks are configured automatically when a payment processor is created.

-## License
-This software is licensed under the GNU General Public License 3 (GNU GPL 3)

 ## Development

 * Webhooks based on stymiee/authnetjson library - http://www.johnconde.net/blog/handling-authorize-net-webhooks-with-php/